YeopE/kokoa-clone-2024/README.md

-# Kokoa Clone 2024 Projuect
+# Kokoa Clone 2020 Update

 HTML & CSS are so much fun!